Future Collider Perspectives on Higgs CP Violation: Introduction

 At the leading order in the expansion of the generic new physics away from the Standard Model relevant for collider physics, such modifications are given by dimension-six operators~${\cal{O}}_i$~\cite{Grzadkowski:2010es}

 where the Wilson coefficient $c_i$ parametrises the strength of the new physics interaction at the new physics scale $\Lambda$.
-In this parametrisation, CP violation in the weak bosonic gauge-Higgs sector takes a comparably compact form; relevant interactions are given by
+In this parametrisation, CP violation in the weak bosonic gauge-Higgs sector takes a comparably compact form; relevant interactions are given by\footnote{Assuming a vanishing weak CP phase of heavy fermions, these operators form a closed set under the dimension-six renormalisation group flow~\cite{Grojean:2013kd,Jenkins:2013zja,Jenkins:2013wua,Alonso:2013hga,Englert:2014cva}.
+In principle, we could further consider the gluonic $\Phi^{\dagger}\Phi G^{\mu\nu}\Phi \widetilde{G}_{\mu\nu}$, which, however, does not enable a reasonable comparison between lepton and hadron machines.
+Phenomenological analyses on the latter for the HL-LHC, and ways to disentangle it from competing top-Yukawa modifications have been presented elsewhere~\cite{Englert:2019xhk}.}

 where $\Phi$ is the Higgs doublet and the $\widetilde{X}_{\mu\nu}=\epsilon_{\mu\nu\rho\delta} X^{\rho \delta}/2$ is the dual field strength tensor for the $X=B,W$ hypercharge and weak gauge fields, respectively.
 The $\sigma^i$ are the Pauli matrices.